Thomas Crawford (Wisconsin politician): Biography

-Crawford was born Thomas James Crawford on July 25, 1952 in Kenosha, Wisconsin.
-He graduated from Tremper High School, as well as the University of Wisconsin–Milwaukee and the University of Wisconsin–Madison.
+Thomas James Crawford was born on July 25, 1952, in Kenosha, Wisconsin.
+He was raised and educated in Kenosha, graduating from Kenosha's Tremper High School.
+He went on to earn his bachelor's degree from the University of Wisconsin–Milwaukee, and then obtained his J.D. from the University of Wisconsin Law School in 1978.

 Career

 Crawford was elected to the Assembly as a Democrat in 1980.
 He was re-elected in 1982 and 1984.